About Us

 The British Science Festival is Europe’s longest standing science Festival, travelling to a different place in the United Kingdom each year.
 Our Festival aims to connect people with scientists, engineers, technologists and social scientists.

-The British Science Association (BSA) and the University of Exeter are pleased to announce that the British Science Festival will take place in Exeter across four days next September.
-The Festival will be held between Thursday 7 and Sunday 10 September 2023, with events located across the city centre and university campus.
-A myriad of free events will be on offer for visitors from Exeter and beyond to attend.
+The British Science Association (BSA), Liverpool John Moores University (LJMU) and the University of Liverpool are pleased to announce that the British Science Festival for 2025 will take place in Liverpool across five days.
+The Festival will be held between Wednesday 10 and Sunday 14 September.

 The history of the Festival